TRSTN4/br4nch/docs/guides/errors.md

 ## InstanceIntegerError

-This error occurs when the given value in the specified argument is not an instance of a integer.
+This error occurs when the given value in the specified argument is not an instance of an integer.

 **This error occurs in the following function(s):**